 An estimated 170 million refrigerators and refrigerator-freezers are currently in use in the United States.
 More than 60 million refrigerators are over 10 years old, costing consumers $4.4 billion a year in energy costs.
 By properly recycling your old refrigerator and replacing it with a new ENERGY STAR certified refrigerator, you can save $260 over the next 5 years.

 Protect the environment.

 ENERGY STAR certified refrigerators use less energy and help us reduce our impact on the environment.
-If all refrigerators sold in the United States were ENERGY STAR certified, the energy cost savings would grow to more than $400 million each year and 8 billion pounds of annual greenhouse gas emissions would be prevented, equivalent to the emissions from 750,000 vehicles.
+If all refrigerators sold in the United States were ENERGY STAR certified, the energy cost savings would grow to nearly $700 million each year and 9 billion pounds of annual greenhouse gas emissions would be prevented, equivalent to the emissions from more than 870,000 vehicles.

 Current Specification Effective Date: September 15, 2014

 Refrigerators originally qualified for the ENERGY STAR label in June 1996.
-ENERGY STAR certified refrigerators are 9 percent more energy efficient than models that meet the federal minimum standard for energy efficiency.
+ENERGY STAR certified refrigerators are about 9 percent more energy efficient than models that meet the federal minimum standard for energy efficiency.